Double Duty: 1998

 No drivers attempted the "Double Duty," but one crew member worked both races.
 Dale Earnhardt's gasman Danny "Chocolate" Myers was invited to also serve as the fueler for Billy Boat's car at A.J.
 Foyt Racing.

 1999

 Tony Stewart, an IRL regular from 1996 to 1998, switched to the NASCAR Winston Cup Series for the 1999 season.
 He arranged to attempt "Double Duty" for the first time in 1999.
 On pole day at Indy, Stewart had to make his qualifying attempt, then quickly fly to Charlotte in order to participate in the Winston Open.
 He was forced to take a fairly slow speed in time trials, and ended up qualifying 24th at Indy.
-That evening, Stewart won the Winston Open, and finished second in main event, The Winston.
+That evening, Stewart won the Winston Open, and finished second in the main event, The Winston.
 On race day, Stewart finished 9th at the Indy 500, but was not much of a factor.
-At Charlotte, Stewart led laps, and finished 4th.
+At Charlotte, he led laps, and finished 4th.